Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Related work

-Although sequence-to-sequence models initially underperformed all available semantic parsing methods, recent works dramatically increased their performance on building TOP representations.
-In particular, \citet{rogali2020} developed a sequence-to-sequence architecture augmented with a Pointer Generator Network \citep{see-etal-2017-get} and a RoBERTa-based encoder \citep{roberta}.
-The resulting neural architecture became the state of the art in task-oriented semantic parsing, and was adopted and further extended by follow-up works.
-Among them, \citep{aghajanyan-etal-2020-conversational} and \citep{chen-etal-2020-low} proposed to simplify the target sequence by removing those input tokens that are not slot values as well as initialize both the encoder and the decoder with the pre-trained sequence-to-sequence model BART \citep{lewis-etal-2020-bart}.
-Finally, non-autoregressive variants of the sequence-to-sequence architecture introduced by \citet{rogali2020} were also presented \citep{zhu-etal-2020-dont,babu-etal-2021-non,shrivastava-etal-2021-span-pointer}.
+While sequence-to-sequence models initially lagged behind all available semantic parsing methods, recent advancements have substantially improved their performance in constructing TOP representations.
+Notably, \citet{rogali2020} devised a sequence-to-sequence architecture bolstered by a Pointer Generator Network \citep{see-etal-2017-get} and a RoBERTa-based encoder \citep{roberta}.
+This neural architecture emerged as the state of the art in task-oriented semantic parsing and has since been adopted and extended by subsequent studies.
+Among them, \citet{aghajanyan-etal-2020-conversational} and \citet{chen-etal-2020-low} proposed simplifying the target sequence by eliminating input tokens that are not slot values, while also initializing both the encoder and the decoder with the pre-trained sequence-to-sequence model BART \citep{lewis-etal-2020-bart}.
+Furthermore, non-autoregressive variants of the sequence-to-sequence architecture introduced by \citet{rogali2020} have been presented as well \citep{zhu-etal-2020-dont,babu-etal-2021-non,shrivastava-etal-2021-span-pointer,oh-etal-2022-improving}.
+Additionally, \citet{shrivastava-etal-2023-retrieve} recently enhanced sequence-to-sequence models with a scenario-based approach, where incomplete intent-slot templates are available in advance and can be retrieved after identifying the utterance's scenario.
+Meanwhile, \citet{wang-etal-2023-treepiece} chose to enhance the efficiency of sequence-to-sequence models by generating subtrees as output tokens at each decoding step.

-Away from the current mainstream, we advance the research on shift-reduce task-oriented parsing by designing a novel approach based on a more accurate transition system and implemented on a more powerful neural architecture.
-The resulting system manages to outperform the strongest sequence-to-sequence baselines.
+Diverging from the current mainstream trends, we push forward the boundaries of research in shift-reduce task-oriented parsing by crafting a novel approach grounded in a more accurate transition system and implemented on a more robust neural architecture.
+As a result, our system surpasses even the strongest sequence-to-sequence baselines.

+Simultaneously with our research, \citet{do-etal-2023-structsp} have developed a two-staged approach that demonstrates remarkable results.
+Initially, they enhance standard pre-trained language models through fine-tuning, incorporating additional hierarchical semantic information.
+Subsequently, the resulting model is integrated with a recursive insertion-based mechanism \citep{Mansimov2021}, constrained by grammar information.
+Specifically, grammar rules extracted from the training dataset are employed to prune unpromising predictions during the parsing process \citep{10.1007/978-3-031-35320-8_24}.
+It is worth noting that these contributions are orthogonal to our approach and could certainly enhance its performance.